ShepherdJerred/ansible-nas/README.md

 * Plex symlink doesn't copy files over if they exist
 * UFW could potentially leave firewall in bad state.
 Might want to disable firewall before running UFW commands
 * netdata seems to be installing on every run.
 Not good?
+* certbot was setup after the fact.
+Might not actually work

 ## TODO
 * Configure netdata alarms